TristanNguyen04/AgriPredict-Vietnam/README.md

 python -m pipenv shell
 ```
 ### Launch Website
 Ensure that you have downloaded the relevant packages before running the command below.
-Ensure that you are in the root folder `mp_template.1`
+Ensure that you are in the root folder `webapp`
 ```sh
 flask run
 ```